Using Terraform Cloud with CDKTF Python Projects

 3. Remote Execution & Pipeline Handoff

 Transition execution control to Terraform Cloud remote runners.
-Local CLI operations should only synthesize artifacts and trigger remote plans.
+Local CLI operations synthesize artifacts and trigger remote plans.
 Configure VCS triggers, policy-as-code gates, and workspace run variables to enforce compliance boundaries before any apply operation.

 CLI: Trigger a remote plan and apply cycle with explicit stack targeting.

-cdktf deploy --stack <stack_name> --auto-approve
+cdktf deploy --stack--auto-approve

-cdktf diff --stack <stack_name>
+terraform -chdir=cdktf.out/stacks/workspace show cdktf diff --stack

 from typing import Optional